-Livingston, New Jersey July 18, 2017
+Livingston, New Jersey May 15, 2018

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED DECEMBER 31, 2016
+I. Summary of Auditors' Results

+Financial Statements

-Summary of Auditors' Results Financial Statements The auditors' report issued on the basic consolidated financial statements of Isles, Inc. and Subsidiaries was an unmodified opinion.
-Internal control over financial reporting: • Material weaknesses identified?
-X No Yes • Significant deficiencies identified that are not considered to be material Yes weaknesses?
-X No Noncompliance material to financial statements noted?
-Yes X No Federal Awards and State Financial Assistance Internal control over major programs: • Material weaknesses identified?
-Yes X No • Significant deficiencies identified that are not considered to be material weaknesses?
-Yes Yes X No The auditors' report issued on compliance for major programs was an unmodified opinion.
-Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance and NJ OMB Circular Letter 15-08 Yes X No The following state programs were designated as major programs:
+The auditors' report issued on the basic consolidated financial statements of Isles, Inc. and Subsidiaries was an unmodified opinion.

+Internal control over financial reporting:

+Material weaknesses identified?
+Significant deficiencies identified that are not considered to be material Yes X No weaknesses?
+Yes Noncompliance material to financial statements noted?
+Yes X No Federal Awards and State Financial Assist ance Internal control over major programs: Material weaknesses identified?Significant deficiencies identified Yes X No

+Significant deficiencies identified that are not considered to be material weaknesses?
+Yes Yes Yes

+The auditors' report issued on compliance for major programs was an unmodified opinion.

+Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance and NJ OMB Circular Letter 15-08 Yes X_No

+The following state programs were designated as major programs:

-CFDA Number Grant Number Name of State Program or Cluster N/A 2014-02240-0320-00 State of NJ - Department of Community Affairs N/A 2014-02240-0319-00 State of NJ - Department of Community Affairs N/A 2015-02240-0235-00 State of NJ - Department of Community Affairs N/A 2017-02328-0067-00 State of NJ - Department of Community Affairs
+CFDA Number Grant Number Name of State Program or Cluster N/A N/A N/A 2014-02240-0320-00 2014-02240-0319-00 2015-02240-0235-00 State of NJ - Department of Community Affairs State of NJ - Department of Community Affairs State of NJ - Department of Community Affairs N/A 2017-02328-0067-00 State of NJ - Department of Community Affairs